 Children are taught what is right and wrong through our Behaviour Policy, Online Safety Policy, Collective Worship programme, our Christian values, as well as focus activities, such as Anti-Bullying Week.

 Children are encouraged to develop the skills to make good individual choices.
 Our Behaviour Policy and systems support the children in making the right choices and give them the chance to change a situation.
 Children express their individuality in a number of ways.
 They are given lots of opportunities to express themselves creatively, through art, drama and music.
 In some lessons, they are able to present work in their preferred way.
-This includes when participating in the Collective Worship Group.
+This includes when leading Collective Worship.
 Children are able to choose which groups or clubs they would like to join.
 At playtimes and lunchtimes, children are able to mix with children from other classes and choose new friends with which to play.
 Children are given the freedom to share their opinions in a safe environment, knowing that their peers will be respectful of their thoughts and ideas.
 Children are taught how to exercise their freedom safely, through our work around online safety and anti-bullying.

 One of our main Christian values is "Respect".
 Much work is done around this particular value, in terms of our Christian ethos, as well as what it means in the classroom.
 Children are expected to be respectful to all members of the school community, including their friends.
 This value underpins our Collective Worship programme, and respect is shown throughout the year at special events, such as Remembrance Day.
 It is also reinforced by the school rules and our Behaviour Policy.